sergei-mironov/litrepl/paper/md/paper.md

 responsibility of tool writers remains minimizing the added dependencies and keeping the communication transparent to user [@Vallet2022].

-Software developers, researchers, and technical writers migh need a way to combine such environment descriptions with an equally transparent record of their REPL-driven work: something that behaves like an ordinary process managed by the operating system, produces plain text artefacts suitable for version
+Software developers, researchers, and technical writers might need a way to combine such environment descriptions with an equally transparent record of their REPL-driven work: something that behaves like an ordinary process managed by the operating system, produces plain text artefacts suitable for version